Brooks Ann Camper Bridal Couture

 By the time of Melissa’s wedding, Charles (her brother) and I were engaged!
 Next post, I’ll feature the making of my own wedding dress.

-Hi there!
-I'm Brooks Ann, and I'm an independent designer and couture dressmaker for one-of-a-kind bridalwear located in Hillsborough, North Carolina.
-I also teach the sew-curious both in-person and online.
+I’m a former professional costumer and couture dressmaker for one-of-a-kind bridalwear located in Hillsborough, North Carolina, who teaches custom garment sewing too the sew-curious online.

-My blog follows along with the couture process of how each heirloom-quality custom wedding dress is made from idea to wedding day, as well as other interesting tidbits related to sewing, weddings, and body positivity.
+My blog mostly follows along with the couture process of how each heirloom-quality custom wedding dress was made from idea to wedding day, as well as other interesting tidbits related to sewing, weddings, and body positivity.

 Popular Posts